fredotran/traffic-sign-detector-yolov4/README.md

 * `python3 download_sets.py` : it will download the datasets and extract them in the `traffic-signs-detection` folder.
 * `python3 setup_sets.py` : this one will split and copy the **images** and **labels** in the proper folders ([more infos here](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects)).

-**After doing all these steps, you're ready to train your custom model using the [pre-trained YoloV4 weights](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.conv.137) downloaded !**
+**After doing all these steps, you're ready to train your custom model using the downloaded [pre-trained YoloV4 weights](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.conv.137) !**

 ---

-## Training and evaluate our custom model
+## Training and evaluate our custom model.

-(**Local version**) : Now, we can start to train our custom model.
+(**Local version**) : Now, you can start to train our custom model.
 In order to see if your [darknet installation](https://github.com/AlexeyAB/darknet) is working on Windows.
-To do that, we'll just launch a `Windows PowerShell Console`, go to the `traffic-signs-detection` folder and type the following command :
+To do that, you'll just have to launch a `Windows PowerShell Console`, go to the `traffic-signs-detection` folder and type the following command :
 * `.\darknet.exe detector train ../data/obj.data ../cfg/[CONFIG].cfg ../weights/[WEIGHTS].weights -map`

 Needlessly to tell you to replace `CONFIG` and `WEIGHTS` by the **own** names you gave to these files ([more infos here](https://github.com/AlexeyAB/darknet#when-should-i-stop-training)).